eksctl-io/eksctl/README.md

 [cluster autoscaler]: https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md

-#### Zone-aware Autoscaling
+#### Zone-aware Auto Scaling

 If your workloads are zone-specific you'll need to create separate nodegroups for each zone.
 This is because the `cluster-autoscaler` assumes that all nodes in a group are exactly equivalent.
 So, for example, if a scale-up event is triggered by a pod which needs a zone-specific PVC (e.g. an EBS volume), the new node might get scheduled in the wrong AZ and the pod will fail to start.

 You won't need a separate nodegroup for each AZ if your environment meets the following criteria: